How AI enables Places to respond to People

 The changing face of Place: Why Places need to respond to People

 It’s clear societal norms have forever changed in this post pandemic era.
 People are more comfortable being at home and interacting with others via video calls and conferences.
 The demand for delivery services coupled with the logistical advancements in this industry has changed our purchase preferences to one of convenience.
 For a lot of people the way we work has changed to hybrid or from-home.
-These changes also impact our pre and post work activities like socializing with friends or our shopping patterns.
+These changes also impact our pre and post work activities like socialising with friends or our shopping patterns.

 In short, people have shifted their daily routines to not be as intertwined with places.
 People have also come to expect a certain level of convenience in their lives.

 It’s therefore fundamental that a place creates an environment that is efficient, attentive and responsive to their needs.
-The staff who work at a place can provide this to some degree, but at-home digital experiences have been providing a level of automation, personalization and efficiency that can be hard to replicate at scale in physical environments with staff alone.
+The staff who work at a place can provide this to some degree, but at-home digital experiences have been providing a level of automation, personalisation and efficiency that can be hard to replicate at scale in physical environments with staff alone.

 Advances in AI technologies have only strengthened digital experiences.
 For example, a consumer considering whether to visit a retail store, needs a reason not to say ‘Alexa do my shopping’.
 A place based experience needs to incorporate the benefits of AI driven digital experiences whilst bringing something new to the table.